All Episodes

 If it's going to end, how can he do that?

-So what are Buchanan asks, what are the historic blunders of the grand old party that may yet appear on the autopsy report as probable causes of death.
+So what are, Buchanan asks, what are the historic blunders of the grand old party that may yet appear on the autopsy report as probable causes of death?

-First, the party, intimidated by name calling, refused to stop a tidal wave of immigration that brought 40 million people here whose families depend heavily on government.
+First, the party, intimidated by name-calling, refused to stop a tidal wave of immigration that brought 40 million people here whose families depend heavily on government.

 The vast majority depend on government.

-We needed a timeout to assimilate these people and to see them move out of the tax consuming sector of the nation and into the tax paying sector, but that didn't happen.
+We needed a timeout to assimilate these people and to see them move out of the tax-consuming sector of the nation and into the tax-paying sector, but that didn't happen.

-Because the political pressure of political correctness didn't permit it.
+We didn't assimilate, and we all know why, because the political pressure of political correctness didn't permit it.

-Plus we have a bunch of Democrats who don't think there's anything so great about America.
+Plus, we have a bunch of Democrats who don't think there's anything so great about America.

-And you couple this, as I say, with a Democrat Party that doesn't think this country's in great shakes anyway, and is more than happy to accommodate people who don't want to become part of it.
+And you couple this, as I say, with a Democrat Party that doesn't think this country's in great shakes anyway and is more than happy to accommodate people who don't want to become part of it.

 I mean, Democrat Party pretty much, yeah, why should you?

-This unjust immoral country, look at all it's done, allowed the rich people, exploit everybody, steal everything they've got.
+This unjust, immoral country, look at all it's done, allowed the rich people, exploit everybody, steal everything they've got.

 Democrat Party making an excuse for poverty, maybe even turning it into something valorous.

-Because it's not your fault.
+It's a badge of honor because it's not your fault.

-The Republicans they've prevented, they've taken everything from you.
+They've taken everything from you.

-They've gotten rich, taking everything you had.
+They've gotten rich, taken everything you had.

 Never understood the math of that, but nevertheless.

-Second, Republicans, when enacting tax cuts repeatedly dropped millions of taxpayers off the rolls.
+Second, Republicans, when enacting tax cuts, repeatedly dropped millions of taxpayers off the rolls.

 Now, I know what Buchanan means by this.